pravega/pravega-operator/doc/pravega-options.md

     segmentStoreJVMOptions: ["-XX:MaxDirectMemorySize=1g"]
 ...
 ```
-There are a bunch of default options in the Pravega operator code that is good for general deployment.
+There are a bunch of default options in the Pravega operator code that is good for general deployment, please check [here](https://github.com/pravega/pravega-operator/blob/master/pkg/controller/pravega/pravega_controller.go#L175) for controller and [here](https://github.com/pravega/pravega-operator/blob/master/pkg/controller/pravega/pravega_segmentstore.go#L161) for segmentstore.
 It is possible to override those default values by
 just passing the customized options.
 For example, the default option `"-XX:MaxDirectMemorySize=1g"` can be override by passing `"-XX:MaxDirectMemorySize=2g"` to
 the Pravega operator.
 The operator will detect `MaxDirectMemorySize` and override its default value if it exists.
+Check [here](https://www.oracle.com/technetwork/java/javase/tech/vmoptions-jsp-140102.html) for more JVM options.